gradienthealth/pydicom-3/doc/tutorials/filesets.rst

     >>> fs.add(examples.mr)

-To apply the changes we've made to the File-set we use :meth:`~pydicom.fileset.FileSet.write`.
+To apply the changes we've made to the File-set we use :meth:`~pydicom3.fileset.FileSet.write`.
 For new File-sets, we have to supply the path where the File-set root directory will be located:

 .. code-block:: python